Life in Another country as an Expat Part II

 One such example is my appreciation of a clean car.
 I have a vintage mini.
 It’s quick to wash and too low to go into one of the automatic machines.
 I also live in the countryside where pollen at this time of year covers everything in a yellow mist.
 Not to mention the massacre of bugs on my windscreen whenever I go anywhere.

+Every now and then I will get car detailing so that my car is waxed and polished, but in between that I will clean it myself.
 My neighbours are fascinated that I wash my own car.
 They can’t help but point out my North-Americanness whenever I do so.
 Someone even tried to convince me that having a beautiful, dirty car is the height of classiness???

 The men especially like my car washing.
 It may be the car, or me, or a chick washing a car, or all three.
 But oh my the smiles I get!